dpm24800/my-dasi-journey/_posts/numpy/2025-11-03-indexing-arrays.md

 array[-1]: 12
 ```

 ### 2-D Array Indexing
-- Indexing a 2-D Array
-You can index a 2D array using two indices (row, column).
+- A 2-D array can be indexed using two indices (row, column).

 - In a 2-D array indexing (e.g., `arr2d[1, 2]`),
   - The first number specifies the row.